Data Replication from SAP

 SAP ERP Origins

-SAP Enterprise Core Components (ECC), first released in 2004, is today’s most-commonly deployed version of SAP and will be supported until (at least) 2025.
+SAP Enterprise Core Components (ECC), first released in 2004, is today’s most-commonly deployed version of SAP and will be supported until 2027.
 SAP ECC runs on several database technologies including Oracle, IBM DB2, Microsoft SQL Server, SAP’s Sybase, and starting with Enhancement Pack 6 for ERP 6.0, released in 2012, SAP HANA.

 Due to its central role in organizations’ primary business processes, it is safe to say that key analytical environments, including data lakes, data warehouses, or streaming data applications, include data residing in SAP.
 Off the shelf, SAP provides its Business Warehouse (BW) for SAP data.
 Organizations, however, often have requirements to include non-SAP data in their analytical environments, and they generally don’t extend BW with large amounts of external data.